Pre-Professional Art Therapy

 After graduation from this program

-Dr. Renata L. Nero is the Chair of the Psychology Department where the major is housed primarily.
-Tiffany Bergeron, Chair of the Visual Arts Department, is also are available for advising and questions on extracurricular activities, community service and clinical experience.
+Dr. Renata L. Nero, RNero@HBU.edu, is the Chair of the Psychology Department where the major is housed primarily.
+Tiffany Bergeron, TBergeron@HBU.edu, Chair of the Visual Arts Department, is also available for advising and questions on extracurricular activities, community service and clinical experience.
 If you have questions, please email them or make an appointment.

 How can I be a strong candidate for graduate study in art therapy school?